bcorie/RougeLikeLite/README.md

 # RougeLikeLite

-Part of RIT IGME 206 Midterm
+Midterm assignment for IGME 206
-IGME 206: Game Development for Programmers

-Details of assignment:
 Write a short RPG with the following specifications:
 •	User prompted commands with enough error checking to ensure that basic mistakes are handled.
   For example, you’d welcome the user, describe an interaction with a particular enemy, give an